oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

     !["Click App Builder"](images/show-ai-assist.png "")

-8. In the runtime environment, click the **Event Assistant** button and enter the prompt **List AI Events**.
+8. In the app, click the **Event Assistant** button and enter the prompt as **List AI Events**.

 The chat assistant currently returns results from a web search, not from our database.
 To fix this, we will create an AI configuration with a RAG (Retrieval-Augmented Generation) source so that the Event Assistant fetches details only from the specified data source.

     !["Click App Builder"](images/view-assit.png "")